Fast-moving wildfire in the Canadian Rockies ravages the town of Jasper

-GRANDE PRAIRIE, Alberta (AP) — A fast-moving wildfire in the Canadian Rockies that had prompted 25,000 people to flee roared into the near-deserted town of Jasper overnight, causing devastating damage, the mayor said Thursday.
+GRANDE PRAIRIE, Alberta (AP) — A fast-moving wildfire in the Canadian Rockies that had prompted 25,000 people to flee roared into the near-deserted town of Jasper overnight as a “wall of fire,” devastating up to half the structures in the picturesque resort, officials said Thursday.

-There were no immediate reports of injuries, and officials said it was too early to confirm how many houses were burned, but Jasper Mayor Richard Ireland said in a letter to residents on the town's website that the wildfire “ravaged our beloved community."
+There were no immediate reports of injuries, following a mass evacuation of the town and a neighboring national park earlier in the week, but Jasper Mayor Richard Ireland said in a letter on the town's website that the wildfire “ravaged our beloved community."

 “The destruction and loss that many you are facing and feeling is beyond description and comprehension, my deepest sympathies go out to each of you," he said.
 He said he was writing with “profound sorrow as we being to come to terms with the devastating impact.”

+Alberta Public Safety Minister Mike Ellis said a wind gust moved the wildfire about 5 kilometers (about 3 miles) in probably less than 30 minutes toward the town with a wall of fire that he estimated was 100 meters high.

+“People need to picture what those wildfire folks were experiencing at that time.
+Any firefighter will tell you there is little to nothing you can do when a wall of fire like that is coming at you,” Ellis said.
+“Nobody anticipated the fire to come so fast, so large.”

-“Most importantly, there have been no reported injuries as the result of the Jasper Complex Wildfire.
+Parks Canada said in a post on X that there had been "no reported injuries as the result of the Jasper Complex Wildfire.
 Approximately 25,000 people were safely evacuated from the town of Jasper and Jasper National Park.
-All residents, visitors and responders are safe,” Parks Canada said in a post on X.
+All residents, visitors and responders are safe."

-Park officials said efforts to fight the fire were continuing and that it was not immediately possible to say where or how much was damaged.
+Park officials said efforts to fight the fire were continuing and that it was not immediately possible to give details of the damage.
 They asked for patience, and said that the fire remains out of control despite a small amount of rain that fell overnight.

-One of the fires had entered the southern edge of the community Wednesday evening and crews were battling structure fires and working to protect key infrastructure, park officials said.
-There were significant losses in some areas, they said.

-Prime Minister Justin Trudeau said his administration has approved the Alberta provincial government's request for federal assistance, including military resources.
+Prime Minister Justin Trudeau said his administration has approved Alberta's request for federal assistance, including military resources.

-“At this point I can't confirm how many, locations or specific structures.
-The fire continues to burn,” Parks Canada spokesperson James Eastham said outside Jasper over night.

-On X, the account for the Fairmont Jasper Park Lodge says the flames have reached the hotel’s grounds, but the extent of damage, if any, is not yet known.
+On X, the account for the Fairmont Jasper Park Lodge said the flames had reached the hotel’s grounds, but the extent of damage, if any, wasn't immediately known.

-Katie Ellsworth of Parks Canada said strong wind gusts swooping in behind it sent the south wildfire racing into the community.
+Alberta has been baking under scorching temperatures that have already forced another 7,500 people out of remote communities.
+About 176 wildfires were burning across the province, including 54 that are burning out of control.

+Alberta Forestry and Parks Minister Todd Loewen said many of the fires are caused by lightning, and Alberta Wildfire spokesperson Christie Tucker said firefighters expect winds will raise the danger.

 A record number of wildfires in 2023 forced more than 235,000 people across Canada to evacuate and sent thick smoke into parts of the U.S., leading to hazy skies and health advisories in multiple U.S. cities.